Floyd Clark Williams

 Clark Williams was born October 9, 1931 in Dallas, Texas to Viola Clark and Robert Eugene Williams.
 He grew up in Oak Cliff and was a member of Oak Cliff Presbyterian Church where his parents were both elders, his mother being one of the first women ordained in the Presbyterian Church, U.S.

+He graduated from Sunset High School in 1949.
 After serving in the Air Force during the Korean War, he was working with Texaco and attending Southern Methodist University at night when his minister encouraged him toward the ministry, starting with Austin College in Sherman.
 He graduated there in 1958, and the Bachelor of Divinity degree was conferred on him by Austin Presbyterian Theological Seminary in 1961.
 On the first day of October of that year he was ordained and installed by the Presbytery of Red River as pastor of the Alabama Presbyterian Church, Choudrant, Louisiana, where he served for three years.

 Following another three years as Associate Pastor at Broadmoor Presbyterian Church, Shreveport, Louisiana, he served as Executive Director of the Community Action Program for Caddo and Bossier Parishes.
 His next ministry was in raising money for Stillman College of Tuscaloosa, Alabama.
 After eight years in the Dallas Regional Office of Stillman, he then did stewardship and development work for the Greater Dallas Community of Churches and the Salvation Army.